econPreference/TermStructureModels.jl/README.md

 - Decomposition of a bond yield into the expectation hypothesis component and the term premium component
 - Conditional Forecasting, including Scenario Analyses, to inspect interactions between bond yields and the macroeconomy

+Our package also provides the yield-only model and the standard JSZ model with three distinct eigenvalues, not restricted by the AFNS constraint.

 ## Installation

 Run